proudlygeek/proudlygeek/README.md

 I'm a software developer who's passionate about Ruby on Rails, Elixir and Golang 🤖

-Aside from programming I'm also interested about:
+Aside from programming I'm also interested in:

 -  🕹**Retrogaming**: Super Nintendo, Sega Genesis, Gameboy: you name it!
 I love playing my favorite games on original hardware!
--  🍕**Pizza**: All types, excluding *Pineapple pizza*.
+-  🍕**Pizza**: All types, excluding *pineapple pizza*.
 That's a crime against humanity ✋
--  🎶**Music**: I dabble with Guitar, Drums and Synths from time to time
+-  🎶**Music**: I dabble with Guitar, Drums and Keyboard from time to time

 ### My Job
 I'm currently co-founder and CTO of [Callbell][4], a collaborative shared inbox for Facebook Messenger and WhatsApp.
-I'm actively looking for Full-stack Ruby / Golang devs to join our engineering team (**100% full-remote position**), please feel free to contact me if you're interested!
+I'm actively looking for Full-stack Ruby / Golang devs to join our engineering team (**100% full-remote position**), feel free to contact me if you're interested!

 ### Get in Touch